sheepsy90/InteractiveMachineLearning/README.md

-# PyGameKNN
+# InteractiveMachineLearning

-A Small KNN Application in PyGame for Education
+Three small applications showing KNN, KMeans and NaiveBayes Classifier

-This Script can be started having pygame and matplotlib.
+This Script can be started having pygame.

 When the tool is started the following keys can be used:

+= KNN =

 Numbers 1-4: Place a labeled point on the current mouse position